 Depending on the way you register your business and the service you utilize, the content of your Green Box may vary in scope.
 However, nearly every Green Box will contain physical documentation relating to your newly registered business.

-Of the documents and items you can expect to find in a Green Box are the following:
+Of the company formation documents and items you can expect to find in a Green Box are the following:

 - Article of Association